kwawrows/swiftpy/README.md

 Minimal SWIFT trigger activity builder for DUNE-HD.

-Takes a pickle file of Trigger Primitives (TPs)  and produces a DataFrame of Trigger Activities (TAs) using a sliding time window + DBSCAN clustering.
+Takes a pickle file of Trigger Primitives (TPs)  and produces a DataFrame of Trigger Activities (TAs) using local energy estimation in a fixed time grid + DBSCAN clustering.

 ## Dependencies